jbenet/ios-ntp/README.md

 This project contains code to provide time obtained from standard time servers using the network time protocol (NTP: RFCs 4330 and 5905).
-The implementation is not a rigorous as described in those RFCs since the goal was to improve time accuracy to with in a second, not to fractions of milliseconds.
+The implementation is not a rigorous as described in those RFCs since the goal was to improve time accuracy to within a second, not to fractions of milliseconds.

 ### This Fork